iMazing's main interface is split into 3 areas: the upper toolbar, the sidebar and the main view.

 Use the buttons to the right of each operation for the following actions:

 |Preview the exported file or folder, or go back to the operation's full screen wizard if it hasn't completed yet.|

 |Reveal the exported file or folder in Finder or File Explorer, when applicable.|

 💡 Tip: On Mac, Click and drag the top of the Operations Window to detach it as a separate window.

 Anywhere in iMazing, the Help button opens a related iMazing Guide in your web browser.

-In the sidebar, you'll find a list all of your devices and backups.
+In the sidebar, you'll find the devices you've connected to iMazing, as well as older backups of your devices.
 Your sidebar selection determines what iMazing displays in its main view.

-Backups and device are listed in one of three sections: Available Devices, Backups, and iTunes Archives.
+Devices are listed in one of two sections:

 The contents of the datasets panel can be accessed from the sidebar: